Mysteries continue as officials struggle to open apparent time capsule found under Lee monument

 The statue was unveiled in 1890 before thousands of onlookers.
 News accounts at the time suggested that a time capsule was buried at the site in 1887, when the area was just a tobacco field on the edge of town.

 According to the coverage, citizens and local groups filled the box with some 60 items related to the Confederacy and Richmond’s status as the rebellion’s capital.
-Most tantalizingly, the accounts suggested that one item included was an image of President Lincoln in his casket.
+Most tantalizingly, the accounts suggested that one item included was an image of President Abraham Lincoln in his casket.
 If it was an authentic photograph, that would be an extremely rare find — very few are known to survive.

 In September, after the bronze statue was removed, workers spent a long day looking for the time capsule under one of the cornerstones of the monument.
 They had no luck.